tesla809/Linnia-Dapp-Tutorial/README.md

 npm init
 ```

 The terminal will prompt you to fill out some information.
 Fill out the information as you see fit.
+Questions about working with npm's package.json can be found [here](https://docs.npmjs.com/getting-started/using-a-package.json)

-Note: If no URL repository appears, you can modify the JSON file later on.
+**Note:** If no URL repository appears, you can modify the JSON file later on.

 You should see a new file called ```package.json```